2020 in Review

 In December, Ngaio gave a presentation entitled “Eco-Friendly Endings: The Green New Deal of Deathcare” upon the invitation of the Vancouver Unitarians.

-Ngaio talked about how reclaiming former end of life practices can suit our modern values and expectations, particularly as it relates to our need to leave a lighter footprint on our earth.
+Ngaio talked about how reclaiming former end of life practices can suit our modern values and expectations.
+In particular as they relate to our need to leave a lighter footprint on our earth.

 Dubbed Action Evenings, these sessions are an initiative inspired by the idea of people learning and acting together towards social and environmental justice.
 What followed after the presentation was an engaging conversation between Ngaio and the attendees.